victoriastuart/CV/README.md

 2347-2356.

 Stuart, G.R., Gorelick, N.J., Andrews, J.L., de Boer, J.G. and Glickman,B.W.
 (1996) The
 genetic analysis of lacI mutations in sectored plaques from Big Blue©Rtransgenic mice.
-Envi- ronmental and Molecular Mutagenesis 28, 385-392.
+Environmental and Molecular Mutagenesis 28, 385-392.

 Mazur-Melnyk, M.,Stuart, G.R.and Glickman, B.W.
-(1996) Benzo[a]pyrene diol-epoxide in-
+(1996) Benzo[a]pyrene diol-epoxide induces loss of heterozygosity in a Chinese hamster ovaryaprtheterozygote.
+Mutation Research
-duces loss of heterozygosity in a Chinese hamster ovaryaprtheterozygote.
-Mutation Research 358, 89-96.
+358, 89-96.

-Stuart, G.R., Application of the single-cell gel electrophoresis (‘Comet‘) assay to lympho- cytes exposed in vitro to captan, a fungicide.
+Stuart, G.R., Application of the single-cell gel electrophoresis (‘Comet‘) assay to lymphocytes exposed in vitro to captan, a fungicide.
 M.Sc.
 Thesis,University of British Columbia, 1995.

 Pohajdak, B., Dixon, B. andStuart, G.R., Immune System, In: Biochemistry and Molecular